 This isn’t just about a belief system; it’s about maintaining a society where people can live in harmony, bound by a shared set of values and principles.

 These values are nurtured within the family, which is the cornerstone of civilisation.
 The family is a holy institution, designed to provide an environment where individuals can grow, learn, and become responsible members of society.

 Traditional values, dismissed by postmodernists as outdated or restrictive, are actually the glue that holds society together.

-We must defend the institutions and values that have stood the test of time.
 To abandon these principles is to abandon the very foundations upon which Western civilisation was built.